CEO of GM's Cruise hints at offering low-cost shared rides

-(Reuters) - The chief executive of autonomous vehicle company Cruise signaled in a blog post on Wednesday that the General Motors Co (GM.N) subsidiary is shifting its focus to shared rides “at a radically lower cost.”
+Dec 11 (Reuters) - The chief executive of autonomous vehicle company Cruise signaled in a blog post on Wednesday that the General Motors Co subsidiary is shifting its focus to shared rides “at a radically lower cost.”

 Dan Ammann, the former president of GM and now the CEO of Cruise, wrote in the blog post that to “make order-of-magnitude — rather than incremental — improvements in transportation, we need to build alternatives that are superior to the status quo in every way.”